Background

 Quick Overview

-Fazeshift is an AI agent that automates the entire accounts receivable workflow, from invoice generation to cash application, without manual data entry.
-Built by Harvard and MIT graduates, this platform stands apart by using highly specialized LLM prompts tuned for specific AR tasks, achieving enterprise-grade accuracy, full visibility into collections, and automation that goes beyond what’s possible today.
+Fazeshift is the first AI agent platform purpose-built for accounts receivable, automating the entire workflow from invoice generation to cash application without manual data entry.
+Built by Harvard and MIT graduates and backed by a $4M seed round from Gradient (Google's early-stage AI fund), the platform uses highly specialized LLM prompts tuned for specific AR tasks, achieving enterprise-grade accuracy and full visibility into collections.

 Best For